๐ธ Explore 15+ Flowers That Begin with T With Pictures

 It is a striking perennial plant known for its distinctive, vivid orange flowers with dark spots resembling a tiger’s coat pattern.
 This genus belongs to the Lilioideae family.
 The Tiger Lily stands out in gardens due to its towering, upright growth, which may reach heights of 4-6 feet.

-The petals are recurved, lending the blossoms a beautiful, nodding aspect.
-Aside from its vivid colour, the Tiger Lily is known for its smell, which adds another sensory layer to any landscape.
 This lily loves full sun to partial shade and well-drained soil.
 It is reasonably easy to cultivate and maintain.
 Tiger lilies may be focal points in flower beds, mixed borders, or containers.

 Feature | Detail |